roooodcastro/live_speed/README.md

 ### You can access and PLAY the game now on: http://livespeed.rooood.com

-(Please note that the gameplay is still buggy and slow).
+Please note that the gameplay is still buggy and slow, and the game is currently hosted on a free Heroku dyno, so it might take a while to boot.

 ## How to Play